davestewart/vuex-pathify/README.md

 ## Vuex comparison

-Conversely, beginning a *vanilla* Vuex project requires manual and usually painstaking store setup:
+Conversely, working with Vuex directly requires is much more work.

+Store setup is a manual and laborious process:

 ![vuex-mutations](docs/assets/img/readme/vuex-store.png)